pvsone/opa-ext-authz/kong-mesh/kubernetes-styra-das/README.md

 ### 7. Review the Decisions in Styra DAS

-OPA will evaluate each authorization query invoked by the Kuma sidecar, and return to it the result.
+OPA will evaluate each authorization query invoked by the Kong Mesh sidecar, and return to it the result.
 The OPA will also send a log of the decision to Styra DAS.
 You can view each log entry under the `System` -> `Decisions` tab.